 R: With lines you can see more and also the trail the skater picks and how he does it.

-Speaking of spots, did COVID impact filming?
+Did COVID impact filming?

 R: Didn’t really impact to be honest.
 Or maybe even better.
 Less people around.